 Anyone can have a stroke

-People of South Asian or African-Caribbean origin in the UK are at increased risk of stroke.
-For example, people of African-Caribbean origin are twice as likely to have a stroke as people of European origin, and they also tend to have their first stroke at a younger age.
+South Asian and black people in the UK are also at increased risk of stroke.
+Although the reasons for this are not completely understood, we do know that black people are twice as likely to have a stroke compared to white people and that black and South Asian people also tend to have strokes at a younger age than white people.

 But you can reduce your risk of stroke

 Your chances of having a stroke reduce if you understand what factors increase your risk of stroke and take action to prevent a stroke from happening.